abdula96/SBA-320/README.md

     return response.data;
   }
 );
-Why does the code track nextPage for pagination?
-By tracking nextPage, the app ensures that the next set of characters is properly fetched when the user navigates to the next page.
-Asynchronous Thunks
 fetchCharacters: This async thunk makes a request to the API to retrieve character data for a specific page.
 It supports optional filtering based on the character's name.
 Request: The API call is made using axios, and query parameters (page and search) are passed.
 Response: The response includes character data, as well as pagination info like the next page URL.